Leo1699/Lazor_project/README.md

 ## How It Works

-### Key Classes and Functions
+### Key Classes

-- **A_Block, B_Block, C_Block**: Classes defining the interaction behavior of different types of blocks:
+- **A_Block, B_Block, C_Block**: These classes define the interaction behavior for each block type:
-  - **A_Block**: Reflects the laser upon contact.
+  - **A_Block**: Reflects the laser upon contact, changing its direction.
-  - **B_Block**: Absorbs the laser, ending its path.
+  - **B_Block**: Absorbs the laser, ending its path at that block.
-  - **C_Block**: Splits the laser into two separate paths.
+  - **C_Block**: Splits the laser into two separate paths, creating a fork in the path.

-- **read_bff**: Reads and parses the `.bff` file to obtain the initial game configuration, including:
-  - Block counts (A, B, and C types)
-  - Laser start positions and directions
-  - Target points for lasers
-  - Initial grid layout

 - **Grid**: Manages the grid structure and allows for block placement.
-It handles:
+The Grid class handles:
+  - **locate_static_blocks**: Identifies fixed blocks on the board to prevent overwriting them during grid updates.
-  - Generating the grid with added blocks
+  - **gen_grid**: Places blocks on the grid based on specific configurations.
-  - Locating static blocks that should not be overwritten

-- **Lazor**: Manages the lasers and their interactions with blocks in the grid, including:
+- **Lazor**: Manages laser movements and interactions with blocks on the grid, including:
+  - **block**: Determines the block type at a position and updates the laser's path accordingly.
+  - **meet_block**: Checks for block encounters and calculates the new laser direction.
-  - Tracking the laser paths through the grid
+  - **check**: Verifies if the laser path is still within grid boundaries.
-  - Checking for boundaries and target holes
-  - Updating laser directions based on block interactions

-- **find_path**: Generates possible grid configurations with different block placements, then tests each configuration to find a solution that hits all target points.
+  - **lazor_path**: Tracks each laser's path, ensuring that it reaches all target points.

+### Key Functions

+- **read_bff**: Reads and parses the `.bff` file to extract initial game configuration, such as block counts, laser positions, target points, and grid layout.

-- **save_solution_bff**: Saves the solution (final grid layout and laser paths) back into a `.bff` file.
+- **save_solution_bff**: Saves the solved grid layout, including laser paths, to a `.bff` file.
+This function generates the solution output format, including:
+  - Final grid layout with placed blocks
+  - Laser start points
+  - Target points
+  - Laser path steps

+- **find_path**: Generates potential block configurations and tests each to find a solution that meets the target requirements.
+It returns the solution if one is found.

-- **solve_lazor_game**: The main function that combines all the steps, from reading the `.bff` file, finding the solution, to saving the solution.
+- **solve_lazor_game**: The main function that orchestrates the entire process, combining the above classes and functions to read input, compute solutions, and save the output.

 ### Workflow